 While in college, I was facing a lot of unknowns about my future, as a lot of us are.
 I felt overwhelmed, lost, and well…confused (no pun intended #TCMillennial for life!).

-This book taught me to identify my why be really asking myself what drives me to get out of bed every morning?
-When things get tough what keeps me focused and on track?
+This book taught me to identify my why by really asking myself what drives me to get out of bed every morning?
+When things get tough, what keeps me focused and on track?
 When I feel like giving up, why do I choose to continue?

 Is it a feeling you get and what others to feel?
 Is it a product or service you can provide?
 Is it community and connection your crave?